top of page

 Our journey to net-zero

-In 2022 we purchased an old Methodist church in Frome, which we have renamed The Lucky Chance.
-The Lucky Chance is our home: a space to play, to host, to teach and to perform in.
-It is also a home that we are committed to developing sustainably, and with the intention of it operating as a net zero building in the future.
+Since 2022, we’ve been based at The Lucky Chance in Frome, an old Methodist church which we have slowly and lovingly brought back into use.
+We are committed to developing our home sustainably, and with the intention of it operating as a net zero building in the future.

 We are on the pathway to net-zero, a journey which we plan to document and share.